Owen Meany from a Category Theory perspective (Spoiler Alert!!!)

 In a commuting diagram, no matter which path you take through the morphisms, you end up at the exact same result. f \circ g = h.

 Owen knows he is living inside a commuting diagram.
-He foresees his death, meaning he has seen the terminal object.
-Because he knows the diagram *must* commute, he doesn't try to change it (which would break the system).
-Instead, he spends his entire life willingly acting as the functor, mapping his mundane physical actions (practicing a basketball move) directly into the theological category required to execute the final rescue.
+He foresees his future, meaning he has seen the terminal object.
+Because he knows the diagram must commute, he doesn't try to change it (which would break the system).
+Instead, he spends his entire life willingly acting as the functor, mapping his mundane physical actions directly into the theological category required to execute the final moment.

 John Wheelwright (the narrator) is the observer who starts out thinking the world is imperative and chaotic, only to realize at the end that he has been participating in a perfectly rigid, pre-compiled functional pipeline the entire time.